Aguanilé

-"Aguanilé" (Watered Down) is a song inspired by the popular song "Para gozar la vida" by Roberto Faz.
-It was made popular by American trombonist Willie Colón and Puerto Rican singer Héctor Lavoe and being recorded by themselves as the first single from their seventh studio album El Juicio released in 1972.
-Its origin comes from the Yoruba culture in Cuba and means "spiritual cleansing for your house" perhaps referring to Lavoe's drug problems.
+"Aguanilé" (Watered Down) is a salsa song written and performed by trombonist Willie Colón and singer Héctor Lavoe.
+It was released as the first single from their seventh studio album El Juicio released in 1972.
+The title comes from the Yoruba culture in Nigeria and means "spiritual cleansing for your house" perhaps referring to Lavoe's struggles with drug addiction that had intensified by this point.